AlouiLouai/playing-with-CS-GO-dataset/README.md

 - npm install
 - npm start for running the react app

-### Finally : final words always have their charm

-I am sorry for delivring a poor designed product .
-I am unlucky because I am preparing for my graduation presentation that will be this wednesday !!
-I got a lot of time seaking for the riddle response , and really I have to push the work today (21/11/2022) to get time tomorrow completing graduation stuffs .

 #### Coming from boredom of workless having fixs & features added

 - dockerfiles for server & client + docker-compose for both combined .